apivideo/api.video-react-packages/packages/ui/upload-button/README.md

 ### onUploadError

 Callback called in case of an error during the uploading process.
-An error message object is accessible from it.
+A string error message is accessible from it.

 Example: